tracyhenry/Kyrix/README.md

 ## Contributing to Kyrix
 We welcome contributions!
 Please let us know about your change beforehand if it is big.
 Also, see [contributing guidelines](https://github.com/tracyhenry/Kyrix/wiki/How-to-Contribute).

 Kyrix is maintained by a group of researchers at [MIT's data system group](http://dsg.csail.mit.edu/).
-The system is not possible without the contribution from the these wonderful developers:
+The system is not possible without the contribution from these wonderful developers:
 <table>
   <tr>
     <td align="center"><a href="https://github.com/tracyhenry"><img src="https://avatars2.githubusercontent.com/u/5410441?s=460&v=4" width="70px;" alt=""/><br /><sub><b>Wenbo Tao</b></sub></a><br /></td>